-Have you ever heard of “Strategic Sitting”?
+Have you ever heard of “strategic sitting”?
 This surprisingly important phenomenon can help you find the best place for yourself in meetings, and the most efficient place for those in the office.

-In the course of your life you will sit often and in many different places: on the couch, at the dinner table, at the movie theater, etc. Have you ever stopped to think about the impact of the seat you choose?
-Perhaps in these situations it doesn’t matter much, but in the conference room and even on a plane for a business trip, these seemingly small decisions speak volumes about your character, reputation and perceived level of power.
+In the course of your life you will often sit in many different places: on the couch, at the dinner table, at the movie theater, etc. Have you ever stopped to think about the impact of the seat you choose?
+Perhaps in these situations it doesn’t matter so much, but in the conference room and even on a plane for a business trip, these seemingly small decisions speak volumes about your character, reputation and perceived level of power.

 In the conference room

 Imagine the following: you walk into the conference room for a meeting, and are greeted by a rectangular table.
 The managing director sits either at the head of the table or in the middle of the table facing the door.
-In both cases he can observe who is arriving late and who is leaving early – clearly this is a position of power.
+In both cases he can observe who is arriving late and who is leaving early – this is clearly a position of power.
 On the left and right of the boss are his most trusted colleagues.